moff/angular2-module-starter/README.md

 Quick and easy installation - no setup hassle - just focus on your code.

+Helps to create NPM package and publish it easily.

 There is a test Angular 2 app and a separate folder for your module.
-Module is imported into that app to test it, while developing.
+Test app is essentially a development environment to test the module.

 ## Requirements
 - [NPM](https://npmjs.org/) - Node package manager